Skip to main content

 expose:

-instruction is used to indicate that a container listens on specified network ports during runtime.
-However, it does not make these ports accessible from the host; it's more about documenting which ports are used for inter-container communication. - Visibility: Exposed ports are only accessible to linked services within the same Docker network.
-They are not published to the host, making them invisible to the outside world, including the host machine.
+• Purpose: The expose instruction is used to indicate that a container listens on specified network ports during runtime.
+However, it does not make these ports accessible from the host; it's more about documenting which ports are used for inter-container communication.

-to list the ports that other services in the same Docker network can access.
+• Docker Compose Usage: In a Docker Compose file, you use expose to list the ports that other services in the same Docker network can access.

 services: